mvolkmann/MyUnixEnv/notes/GoNotes.md

   to shared data from multiple goroutines
 - to create a mutex, declare a variable of type `sync.Mutex`
   - ex. `var myMutex sync.Mutex`
+  - often mutexes are held in the field of a struct that requires exclusive access
 - to lock a mutex, `myMutex.Lock`
 - to unlock a mutex, `myMutex.Unlock`
 - a `WaitGroup` can be used to wait for multiple goroutines to complete